 - 550mAh removable battery

 - 0.3-megapixel camera

-Once airborne, the pad’s left joystick controls the elevation and rotation of the drone.
-The ideal joystick controls the directional moves.
+Once the drone is in flight, the left joystick on the pad controls the drone’s height and rotation.
+The right joystick controls the directional movements.

 - Second battery included

 Although the Swing was not designed to be used indoors, its weight and size make it easier to fly indoors than any “proper” drone.
 The Swing is also small and lightweight, so any wind outside will send it flying into trees, sheds, or people.